newrelic/video-agent-roku/DATAMODEL.md

 | enduser.id               | User ID.                                                                                                      |

 **QoE (Quality of Experience) Attributes** - These attributes are sent with `actionName = QOE_AGGREGATE` events:

-> **Note:** QoE aggregate events are opt-in and must be explicitly enabled.
-Reporting frequency is configurable per integration.

 | Attribute Name           | Definition                                                                                                                                         |